-The members of the Audit Committee of KBC Bank are also members of its Board of Directors and are:
+The members of the Audit Committee of KBC Bank are:

-- Nabil Ariss;
+- Marc Wittemans (chairman);

-- Bo Magnusson;
+- Nabil Ariss; and

-- Marc Wittemans.
+- Bo Magnusson.

-18. Members of the Risk and Compliance Committee
+19. Members of the Risk and Compliance Committee

 The Risk and Compliance Committee has been set up by the Board of Directors and has an advisory role.
 The Risk and Compliance Committee, among other things, provides advice to the Board of Directors about the current and future risk tolerance and risk strategy.